AutoScout24/api/source/includes/_financingOffers.md

      -H "Authorization: Bearer e7c00b24-9f5f-4909-88de-38f8d7ca08bf"
 ```

-Retrieve a collection of all available financing offers for a specific vehicle. *(This is only avaialble to the dealers in Germany.)*
+Retrieve a collection of all available financing offers for a specific vehicle. *(This is only available to the dealers in Germany, Italy, Netherland and Belgium.)*

 At the moment, only one offer can be added and retrieved for a specific vehicle.